paylogic/developer.paylogic.com/content/articles/debian-packages.rst

       - We've seen virtual environments break in various ways, for example because of security updates to the system-wide Python installation (Google for `ImportError: cannot import name urandom`_)

+Advantages of Debian packages
+#############################

+Here are a couple of notable advantages of using Debian packages:

+- It provides a controlled process for installing, removing, upgrading and downgrading packages (for example doing new releases, but also rolling back existing releases)

+- Dependencies on operating system packages are formalized as proper package dependencies instead of being written down in wiki pages, personal notes, or worse, not written down at all...

+- The steps that should be executed in every environment where a package is deployed are formalized in pre/post installation/removal scripts

+- The packages are built on a dedicated host so production machines don't need a build environment

+There's also the fact that we get to use ``apt-get`` more and we (generally) love ``apt-get`` :-)

 Making sense of the Python packaging ecosystem
 ==============================================